Liberation Film Series: 2013 - 2014 Season

 Speakers: Dr. Baba Zak Kondo (Associate Professor, Baltimore City Community College) and Sundiata Keita Cha-Jua (Associate Professor of History, University of Illinois-Urbana & Chief Editor of the Black Scholar)

 Scottsboro: An American Tragedy - In 1931, two white women stepped from a box car in Paint Rock, Alabama to make a shocking accusation: they had been raped by nine black teenagers on the train.
 So began one of the most significant legal fights of the twentieth century.
 The trial of the nine falsely accused teens would draw North and South into their sharpest conflict since the Civil War, yield two momentous Supreme Court decisions and give birth to the Civil Rights Movement.
 In addition to its historical significance, the Scottsboro story is a riveting drama about the struggles of nine innocent young men for their lives and a cautionary tale about using human beings as fodder for political causes.
 Directed by Barak Goodman.
 Running time: 84 minutes

 Conversation: "The Historical Legacy of Racial Injustice & the Criminalization of Black Men"

-Speaker: El-Ra Radney (African American and African Studies PhD Program, Michigan State University)
+Speakers: Dr. Kevin Gaines (Professor of History and African American and African Studies, University of Michigan) and El-Ra Radney (African American and African Studies PhD Program, Michigan State University)